howard-edson/people_normalization/README.md

 ## The input file
 The input file should be a two-column, tab-delimited ('\t') file with a header row.
-We use a tab because from Excel you can save as type "unicode .txt".
-Unicode characters will work fine.
+We use a tab because from Excel you can save as type "unicode .txt" (Unicode characters work just fine!).
 * Column 1 is person ID - the unique identifier for each person record from the source system
 * Column 2 is the raw person record itself.